eSchool News and Site of the Week Online

 Various names are used to describe the generation born in the 1980s and 1990s.
 These include Generation Y, Millennials, Nexters, the Net Generation, and the Digital Generation.
 This is the generation presently being groomed to replace retiring baby boomers.

 According to some experts, millennials tend to prefer experiential/hands-on learning, working in teams, and social networking.
-They are naturally collaborative and tend to be creative.Below is a link to this excellent new report on generational differences and their impact on learning by author Janet Clarey, I thought you may find very interesting.
-Don't miss it!
+They are naturally collaborative and tend to be creative.Multi-Generational Learning in the Workplace: Overview and Instructional Design Considerations.

 Written by Janet Clarey